 A pilot doesn’t necessarily need to include everyone at a company, but your odds of it being a success are higher with a larger sample size.
-A large pilot is more likely to get support from top management, and the results will be more visible to make a case for the full roll-out.
+A large pilot involving several thousand employees is more likely to get support from top management, and the results will be more visible to make a case for the full roll-out.
 For a larger company, this might mean an initial pilot that involves hundreds or even thousands of employees.
 Yes, this means a bigger project.
 But it also means that your efforts are less likely to fizzle out or go unnoticed.
 Just make sure company leaders are on board.
 Their support is crucial for building employee advocacy.

 Look to Your Existing Employee Ambassadors